Skadabucci/pantheon_tools/README.md

 This project is licensed under the MIT License.

 ## Backlog / Wishlist
+* Optionally release this as a windows package (msi/exe)
 * Tests
 * ExpTracker
   * Handle the bug where users minimize the game or have a full screen app over Pantheon